robpearson/EverydayReactiveCocoa/EverydayReactiveCocoa.md

 * Sounds
 * Persist data somewhere
 * Push data to the cloud

-* ...
+...

 ---

-# Standard Programming vs. Reactive Programming
+# Conventional Programming vs. Reactive Programming

-## Event Handlers, Delegates, KVO etc. vs. Descriptive Expressions to Handle Events
+## Event Handlers, Delegates, KVO vs. Descriptive Expressions to Handle Events

+^ Talk about how reactive programming is declarative and expressive.
+It involves writing description expressions that handle events.

 ---

 ![fit](Pipeline.png)

 ^ Talk about signal "pipeline" and how events are added over time.
 The program reacts to handle the new inputs/events.

+^ NOTE: Pipeline is my term.
+It's pretty standard but make sure people understand it's not a RAC/Reactive thing.

 ---